MEDIA RESOURCES FROM THE GET THE MATH WEBSITE

 - One graphing calculator (Optional)

-- Rulers, grid paper, chart paper, chart paper, whiteboards/markers, overhead transparency grids, or other materials for students to display their math strategies used to solve the challenges in the Learning Activities.
+- Rulers, grid paper, chart paper, whiteboards/markers, overhead transparency grids, or other materials for students to display their math strategies when solving the challenges in the Learning Activities.

 - Computers with internet access for Learning Activities 1 and 2.
 (Optional)